 From hospital bills to unpaid leave from work, recovering from car accident injuries can wreak havoc on your finances.
 If the accident was somebody else’s fault, then you probably have the right under Indiana car accident law to recover compensation to help cover your costs.

 What is the Average Personal Injury Settlement for a Car Accident in Indiana?

 Indiana car accident victims often ask us how much money they can expect to receive in a settlement for their car accident injuries.
 Unfortunately, that question does not lend itself to a simple answer.

 Every Indiana car accident has its own unique facts and circumstances that affect the amount of money an injured crash victim might receive.
-To estimate the settlement payment a client should seek in legal action, an experienced Indiana attorney will evaluate:
+To estimate the settlement payment a client should seek in legal action, an experienced Indiana car accident attorney will evaluate:

 The Extent of the Injuries Caused by the Accident